We're currently tracking Hurricane Milton. Information on sandbags, flood reporting, closures and more can be found on our storm page.

 The Human Rights Campaign evaluated 506 cities nationally on 49 different criteria, including non-discrimination laws and municipal employment policies like transgender-inclusive insurance coverage, all-user restrooms and non-discrimination requirements for contractors; inclusiveness of city services; law enforcement, including hate crimes reporting and municipal leadership on matters of equality.

 “Our work as a municipal government to help make Orlando a welcoming community for all must continue, but I am proud that the City of Orlando has again been recognized for our commitment to LGBTQ+ equality and inclusion,” said Orlando Mayor Buddy Dyer.
 “Inclusion and equity will remain at the forefront of all that we do as a community.”
-The City of Orlando was one of 110 municipalities nationwide and eight in Florida to receive a perfect score.

 “Considering the state of national affairs, I am glad that cities are leading in the fair treatment of their LGBTQ+ citizens," said District 4 City Commissioner Patty Sheehan.
 "Orlando continues to value the diversity and unique contributions of the LGBTQ+ community.”
-The City of Orlando has been a leader in Florida and throughout the nation in establishing programs, ordinances and laws that benefit the LGBTQ+ community, including these recent efforts:

 Providing funding to the LGBT+ Center Orlando to operate the Orlando United Assistance Center to continue to deliver critical services for those impacted by the Pulse tragedy.